bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 there are **glyph objects**, such as |Line|.
 If you are using the low-level
 |bokeh.models| interface, it is your responsibility to create and coordinate
 all the various Bokeh objects, including glyph objects and their data sources.
-To make life easier, the |bokeh.plotting| interface exposes higher level **glyph methods** such as the |Figure.line| method used in the first example.
+To make life easier, the |bokeh.plotting| interface exposes higher-level **glyph methods** such as the |Figure.line| method used in the first example.
 The second example also adds in calls to |Figure.circle| to display circle and line glyphs together on the same plot.
 Besides lines and circles, Bokeh